Skip to main content

 Qwen 2.5 32B with lookahead decoding

 Qwen 2.5 32B with speculative decoding for faster inference.
-Read more on lookahead decoding here
+See Lookahead decoding for the full configuration reference.

 model_name: Qwen-2.5-32B-Lookahead